Apache (dance): Depictions

-In the movie Ma and Pa Kettle on Vacation (1952), Marjorie Main, Ma, takes the woman's part in an apache dance in a night club, where she plays the aggressive role, throwing about the hapless male dancer.
+In the movie Ma and Pa Kettle on Vacation (1952), Marjorie Main, Ma, takes the woman's part in an Apache dance in a night club, where she plays the aggressive role, throwing about the hapless male dancer.

-Apache Dancers Don & Dolores Graham performed the apache dance in Phantom of the Rue Morgue (1954).
+Apache Dancers Don and Dolores Graham performed the Apache dance in Phantom of the Rue Morgue (1954).

-On October 9, 1955 an Apache dance was performed on The Jack Benny Program entitled "Massage and Date with Gertrude".
+On October 9, 1955, an Apache dance was performed on The Jack Benny Program entitled "Massage and Date with Gertrude".
 Jack, and his date Gertrude were trying to eat their dinner at a French Nightclub while French Apache dancers kept interrupting their meal.
 The female dancer actually picked Benny up and tossed him out onto another diner's lap.

-Also in 1955, the movie Abbott and Costello Meet the Mummy features an apache dance in the scene introducing the title characters, where some of the dance interrupted in a predictably slapstick manner.
+Also in 1955, the movie Abbott and Costello Meet the Mummy features an Apache dance in the scene introducing the title characters, where some of the dance interrupted in a predictably slapstick manner.

-An example of an Apache dance number is seen in Twentieth Century Fox's film Can Can (1960) starring Frank Sinatra, Shirley MacLaine and Maurice Chevalier.
+An example of an Apache dance number is seen in Twentieth Century Fox's film Can-Can (1960) starring Frank Sinatra, Shirley MacLaine and Maurice Chevalier.
 The number is performed by Shirley MacLaine along with five male dancers as they toss and thrash her about.
 In this version she fights back and eventually "kills" all five dancers with a knife.

-In the golden age Looney Tunes short, Louvre Come Back to Me!
+In the golden age Looney Tunes short Louvre Come Back to Me!
 (1962), a cigarette-smoking couple is depicted performing an Apache inside a basement Paris apartment.
 Just as the man lifts the woman into the air by her midsection, Pepé Le Pew strolls by an open window while singing Auprès de ma blonde, causing both of them to humorously wilt like flowers from his overpowering stench.

 An episode of The Muppet Show, (1976, season one, episode five), included a "French tango" performed by guest Rita Moreno.
-It was Moreno's idea to perform an apache dance.
+It was Moreno's idea to perform an Apache dance.
 Gillian Lynne did the choreography.